 Global Chip Shortage Makes It Tough to Buy Certain Cars

-An ever-tighter supply of new cars means consumers can expect not to find deals—or even cars, in some cases.
+A tight supply of new cars means consumers can expect not to find deals—or even the exact cars they want, in some cases.
+Still, auto manufacturers have been directing available chip supply toward popular models.

 Following that advice, he says, your car may arrive just in time.